There’s a great song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 Then take note of what is received, in what order, and the timing of each communication.

 Check the messaging within each communication and verify it is still accurate, clear and engaging.
+Are there new benefits or features that have been added to your member offering that should be added to the onboarding series?
 Be especially mindful of how much “selling” is happening in the first 30 days of a new member journey, and make sure the use of “you” (the member) out numbers the use of “we” (your organization).
 If you don’t allow enough time to nurture and show value to the new customer, you risk turning them off and losing them altogether.

 By periodically taking a walk in your customer’s shoes, you can build an understanding of their journey and uncover potential problems that can cause them to disengage.